WebAssembly/spec/proposals/Level-1.md

 ### The exception reference data type

 Data types are extended to have a new `except_ref` type.
-The representation of an exception type is left to the host VM, but its size must be fixed.
-The actual number of bytes it takes to represent any `except_ref` is left to the host VM.
+The representation of an exception type is left to the host VM.

 ### Try and catch blocks